nikomatsakis/babysteps/content/blog/2025-07-31-rs-py-ts-trifecta.markdown

 Notably, Rust, TypeScript, and Python all have pretty decent type systems.
 For Python you have to set things up to use mypy and pydantic.

-## Ecosystems and package managers are mmore important than ever
+## Ecosystems and package managers are more important than ever

 Ecosystems and package managers are also hugely important to idea-oriented programming.
 Of course, having a powerful library to build on has always been an accellerator, but it also used to come with a bigger downside, because you had to take the time to get fluent in how the library works.
 That is much less of an issue now.
 For example, I have been building a [family tree application](https://github.com/nikomatsakis/www.family-tree/)[^mbfgw] to use with my family.
 I wanted to add graphical rendering.
 I talked out the high-level ideas but I was able to lean on Claude to manage the use of the d3 library -- it turned out beautifully!

 [^mbfgw]: My family bears a striking resemblance to the family in My Big Fat Greek Wedding.
 There are many relatives that I consider myself very close to and yet have basically no idea how we are *actually* related (well, I didn't, until I setup my family tree app).

-Notably, Rust, TypeScript, and Python all have pretty decent type systems.
-For Python you have to set things up to use `uv` (at least, that's what I've been using).
+Notably, Rust, TypeScript, and Python all have pretty decent package managers -- `cargo`, `npm`, and `uv` respectively (both TS and Python have other options, I've not evaluated those in depth).

 ## Syntactic papercuts and non-obvious workarounds matter less, but error messages and accurate guidance are still important